intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/fr_imp.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-When we compare the ground truth values, best XGB model predictions, and fair model predictions, we find that in the vast majority of cases, the fair model slightly performs worse than the XGB model.
-There are also scenarios where the inclusion of demographic features makes performance worse.
+When we compare the ground truth values, best XGB model predictions, and fair model predictions, we find that in the vast majority of cases, the gap between the fair model and the full-feature model are not significant, which aligns our feature importance analysis that the demographic features are not important features.
+Despite the fair model performs slightly worse in majority groups, there are also scenarios where the inclusion of demographic features makes performance worse.
 One of the examples is that including demographic features makes a better prediction for females but makes a worse prediction for males.

+In real-world projects, the criterias of fairness should be decided by business stake holders.
+In the case of including demographic features making higher prediction for femails but less for males, it must be evaluated under certain business context to decide whether it is fair or unfair.

 <img src="./images/fr_compare.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>